 In the spring of 1997, the paper went to tabloid style (as it remains today) and Fran Kinder was now in the mix.
 This dynamic group of volunteer editors and contributors continued the well-established tradition of information and idea sharing for several years until January of 2002, when Ingrid Zaiss Baetzel took over ownership and the position of editor with help from Doreen Zaiss.

 Today, it is a reasonably well-oiled machine in full colour and digitized.
-As owner and editor of the paper edition, Ingrid has seen the paper through a strong period of growth and is pleased to now offer this website to long-time and new readers alike – a place to stay current with East Shore news and events.
-Please join us by subscribing and a short email will be sent to you (less frequently that even once per week) to keep you informed when a news item is posted.
+As owner and editor of the paper edition, Ingrid saw the paper through a strong period of growth and was pleased to be able to offer this website to long-time and new readers alike – a place to stay current with East Shore news and events.
+Please join us by subscribing and a short email will be sent to you (less frequently than even once per week) to keep you informed when a news item is posted.

 In December of 2022, Dee Gilbertson purchased the paper from Ingrid (after a 20 year run as editor) and the paper moved into a new cycle of life.
 At the time of writing (Nov 2022), this transfer of ownership is in progress and much will be determined about the future of Mainstreet in the coming years.
 Welcome Dee to her new role!

 “To Ingrid”: a speech by Heath Carra, delivered to her on March 4, 2023 at the Grand Opening of The Mainstreet’s first office, also a successful surprise retirement celebration.